khalilou88/semantic-icons/README.md

 # Semantic Icons

-A collection of free and open source icons ready to be used in your angular project.
+A collection of free and open source icons ready for use in your angular projects.

 ### Angular libraries